Teradata/dbt-teradata/README.md

 #### General

-* *Enable view column types in docs* -  Teradata Vantage has a dbscontrol configuration flag called `DisableQVCI`.
-This flag instructs the database to create `DBC.ColumnsJQV` with view column type definitions.
+* *Enable view column types in docs* -  Teradata Vantage has a dbscontrol configuration flag called `DisableQVCI` (QVCI - Queryable View Column Index).
+This flag instructs the database to build `DBC.ColumnsJQV` with view column type definitions.

+    > :information_source: Existing customers, please see [KB0022230](https://support.teradata.com/knowledge?id=kb_article_view&sys_kb_id=d066248b1b0000187361c8415b4bcb48) for more information about enabling QVCI.

   To enable this functionality you need to:
   1. Enable QVCI mode in Vantage.
 Use `dbscontrol` utility and then restart Teradata.
 Run these commands as a privileged user on a Teradata node:
       ```bash
       # option 551 is DisableQVCI.
 Setting it to false enables QVCI.